 5) Performance material wasted

-Compared to iPhones, Android smartphones have less efficiency, both in terms of resource and energy optimization.
+Compared to iPhones, smartphones Android have lower efficiency, both in terms of resource and energy optimization.

 Apple designs its iOS operating system and the hardware that goes with it.
 Which means Apple has a lot more control over hardware and software.
 So they know how much power each app consumes, thus, they are able to modify the battery life and operating system accordingly.

-With the chaos that is Android, you can't replicate that level of control.
+With the chaos that is Android, you cannot replicate this level of control.

-In conclusion, despite all these flaws, Android is still one of the best operating systems available in the world today.
+In conclusion, despite all these flaws, Android remains one of the best operating systems available in the world today.
 And you ?
-Do you like using Android phones?
-Are there any features you like or dislike in particular?
+You like using phones Android ?
+Are there any features you particularly like or dislike?

 Let me know in the comments, I'm curious about your experience with phones in general (including iPhones).